BenLinnik/PhDCounter/README.md

 # HowTo
   1. Copy the files "*.sh" and "*.pl" files to a directory on your Linux machine
-  2. Checkout your thesis repository on you Linux machine and make sure "git pull" works in the folder without entering credentials.
+  2. Checkout your thesis repository on your Linux machine and make sure "git pull" works in the folder without entering credentials.
 Adjust the repo path in "PhDCounter.sh" and "PhDCounterOffline.sh".
-  3. Create an account and a new channel on thingspeak.com, insert you Write API key into the "PhDCounter.sh" file.
+  3. Create an account and a new channel on thingspeak.com, insert your "Write API key" into the "PhDCounter.sh" file.
 In the created channel make sure to have at least one field, check the "Channel settings"
   4. Create a cronjob on your Linux machine to start your PhDCounter.sh file periodically
        - Run "crontab -e" in the shell
        - insert f.e.: "55 5 * * * /home/pi/programming/tex/PhDCounter.sh" in the end of the file to run the sh file every day a 5:55 AM, adjust the file path to match yours